CYGNA: Secret Santa at the 2nd pandemic Christmas

 I was surprised at how little conferences featured in the fun and memorable stories.
 However one member did recall a hotel room ceiling almost falling down on her head.
 Interestingly this lead to easy networking at the conference.
 I guess it broke the ice.
 My own story was conference-related too.
 I became a millionaire at the EIBA conference in December 1994 (see picture above).
 Yes really!
 I won an award for the best PhD proposal and received a brown envelope stuffed full of banknotes (12 million Polish złoty), just two weeks before they took four zeroes of the currency.

 I remember opening the envelope on the toilet and wondering whether I would ever again see so much money in my life.
 Exchange controls prevented me from taking the money out of the country, so I had to spend it before returning home.
 If you have visions of palatial homes and expensive clothes, think again: it only equated to about $600 dollars.
-So I simply paid my hotel and bought Christmas presents.
+So I simply paid my hotel bill and bought some Christmas presents.
 I kept one bank note as a memory (see above), it is now worthless, but even then it was worth (much) less than a cent.
 A very literal case of "not worth the paper it is printed on" ;-)

 I even found a group picture of the 1994 doctoral colloquium at which I presented my PhD proposal.
 It is strange to see famous IB academics looking so young.
 Apart from John Dunning they were all in their late forties to mid-fifties, younger than I am now!
 There is Danny van den Bulcke (far left), Jean-Francois Hennart (5th from left), Stephen Young (in the middle in a white sweater) and John Dunning (towering over me, I am the one with the light orange jacket).
 For more pictures of the early generation of IB scholars see: Seven EIBAians in search of an author.